carla-simulator/carla/Docs/cameras_and_sensors.md

     The images are sent by the server as a BGRA array of bytes.
 The provided Python client retrieves the images in this format, it's up to the users to parse the images and convert them to the desired format.
-There are some examples in the PythonClient folder showing how to parse the images.
+There are some examples in the Deprecated/PythonClient folder showing how to parse the images.

 There is a fourth post-processing effect available for cameras, _None_, which provides a view with of the scene with no effect, not even scene lighting; we